HenkPoley/split-io-scheduler/README.md

 * Fix kernel compilation linking failure with BTRFS / Ext4 / XFS as modules.
 * Test if kernels also boot O:-)
 * Do regression testing with SibylFS if the extra locking does not introduce bugs: https://sibylfs.github.io/
+* Check that the kernel thread changes do not introduce problems, with KernelThreadSanitizer (Linux 4.x): https://github.com/google/ktsan

 ## Order of back/forward porting